Studio Policies and Practices – Updated April, 2021

-Having researched available sanitizing equipment and techniques, YPL is confident the new changes and enhanced hygienic practices we’ve put in place — sanitizing, masking, filtering, distancing — will keep exposure to a minimum.
-Above all, frequent and thorough handwashing stops contact transmitted COVID in its tracks, while distancing and masking drastically interrupt airborne transmission.
+Having researched available sanitizing equipment and techniques, YPL is confident our policy changes and enhanced hygienic practices we’ve put in place — sanitizing, masking, filtering, distancing — will continue to keep exposure to a minimum.
+Above all, frequent and thorough handwashing stops contact transmitted COVID in its tracks, while distancing and masking effectively interrupt airborne transmission.

 1. Class Changes

-To help prevent community spread by either airborne or contact transmission, YPL is restricting exposure by limiting class size and observing distancing.
+To help prevent community spread by either airborne or contact transmission, YPL contains exposure by limiting class size and observing distancing.

 - Privates are unaffected.
 The popular New Client Intro 4-Pack remains available.